-Tinubu Launches Women’s Health Initiative To Tackle Maternal Mortality, Others - THISDAYLIVE
+Tinubu Launches Women’s Health Initiative to Tackle Maternal Mortality, Others - THISDAYLIVE

 She urged relevant stakeholders to collaborate by forming one movement aimed at renewing Nigeria’s future.

-Eyong noted that the Federal Government is giving a new narrative where women’s health is recognized as a driver of socio-economic growth.
+Eyong noted that the federal government is giving a new narrative where women’s health is recognised as a driver of socio-economic growth.